davebland/the-s3-log-analyser/README.md

 7. Where data values are missing in the log files, these are presented gracefully on the charts.
 8. If a S3 bucket contains incorrectly formatted log files the application fails gracefully with a relevant error message.
 9. Large data sets load fast enough to be usable.
+10. The site must work acceptably on all device sizes.

 ## Features